 Nayega Manganese Project

-Keras has an 85% interest in Société Générale des Mines SARL (SGM) which holds the exploration permits for the Nayega manganese project in northern Togo, West Africa.
+Keras has an 85% interest in Société Générale des Mines SARL (SGM) which holds the research permits for the Nayega manganese project in northern Togo, West Africa.

 The project at a glance

-- Four Exploration Permits covering 29,819ha in northern Togo
+- Four Research Permits covering 29,819ha in northern Togo

 - Known deposit covers 2.2km by 500m and averages 3.3m thick